fernand0labra/rai-cluster-workshop/README.md

 More examples and information on distributed execution can be found on the [Alvis Repository](https://github.com/c3se/alvis-intro)

+**NOTE: For any encountered errors or suggestions please open an [issue](https://github.com/fernand0labra/rai-cluster-workshop/issues) on this repository.**

 ## Table of Contents
 1. [Introduction to HPC Clusters](#introduction-to-hpc-clusters)
    * [About HPC Clusters](#about-hpc-clusters)